ax-vasquez/zenko-cloudserver-demo/README.md

 * [Scality - zenko/cloudserver docs](https://s3-server.readthedocs.io/en/latest/index.html)
 * https://www.zenko.io/

+## Why use this?

+It's effectively a free playground where you can learn and experiment with S3 without incurring expenses from AWS.
+Since you host the instance yourself, the only limitation is your data storage limits.

 ## First-time setup

 From the root, run `docker-compose up -d`.
 Then, configure your local `aws` installation with the credentials set in the `docker-compose.yml`